St Mary and All Saints, Little Walsingham

 St Mary and All Saints Church is the parish church of Little Walsingham in the English county of Norfolk.
 It is dedicated to the Virgin Mary and All Saints.
-Little Walsingham (better known as Walsingham) was the location of the shrine of Our Lady of Walsingham, destroyed at the Dissolution.
-The Anglican shrine was revived by Alfred Hope Patten, the Vicar of Little Walsingham, in 1922, and the image of Our Lady of Walsingham was in the church until its translation to the new priory in 1931.
+Walsingham was the location of the shrine of Our Lady of Walsingham, destroyed at the Dissolution.
+The Anglican shrine was revived by Alfred Hope Patten, the Vicar of Little Walsingham, in 1922, and an image of Our Lady of Walsingham was in the church until its translation to the new priory in 1931.

 Church

 The church is 14th and 15th-century, built from flint with stone dressings.
 In addition to nave and chancel, there are north and south aisles and north and south transepts.
 The tower is at the west, with a lead needle spire.
 The church was gutted by fire in 1961; only the tower and north porch remain from the original, the rest of the church having been rebuilt.
 It is Grade I listed.
 The churchyard walls and gates are separately listed Grade II.

 The original dedication was to All Saints; when Fr Patten became Vicar in 1921 he changed the dedication to the present double dedication of St Mary and All Saints.